dazwiafl/pa11y-express-render/README.md

 # pa11y-express-render
-An express middleware to check the accessibility of your response with [pa11y][1] on render.
+An express middleware to check the accessibility of your response with [pa11y][1] on render, by adding console-logs with the errors/warnings/notices of your response to your html response.

 ## How to install
 ```bash